MingLunHan/CIF-HieraDist/README.md

 ### Model Inference

-To conduct the inference for a ASR model, you should use the command:
+To conduct the inference for an ASR model, you should use the command:
 ```
 bash run_infer.sh
 ```